POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Conclusions

 0.20in

 {\bf Acknowledgements} 0.20in We would like to thank Roopesh Ojha and Elizabeth Hays for helpful discussions about AGNs and ToOs.
 We would also like to thank Francis Halzen and Justin Vandenbroucke for helpful discussions of IceCube's effective area and sensitivity.
-We would similarly like to thank Olivier Martineau-Huynh and Foteini Oikonomou for helpful discussions of the GRAND200k's effective area.
-We would also like to thank Kyle Rankin (New Mexico State University) for performing analytic and GMAT flight dynamics calculations used to quantify the satellite separation maneuvers.
+We would similarly like to thank Olivier Martineau-Huynh for helpful discussions of the \grandacro's effective area and Foteini Oikonomou for a careful reading of the manuscript and helpful comments.

+We would also like to thank Kyle Rankin (New Mexico State University) for performing analytic and GMAT flight dynamics calculations used to quantify the satellite separation maneuvers, Simon Mackovjak for assistance with the NSB evaluation, and Austin Cummings for his simulation work, analysis, and discussion regarding the above-the-limb UHECR background assessment.
+We would also like to thank Kenji Shinozaki for discussions of the impact of atmospheric refraction on Cherenkov signals above and below the Earth's limb.
 We would also like to thank our colleagues of the Pierre Auger and POEMMA collaborations for valuable discussions.
 This work is supported in part by US Department of Energy grant DE-SC-0010113, NASA grant 17-APRA17-0066, NASA awards NNX17AJ82G and 80NSSC18K0464, and the U.S. National Science Foundation (NSF Grant PHY-1620661).
+CG is supported by the Neil Gehrels Prize Postdoctoral Fellowship.

 0.25in